Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 40 active stops operating within Gooseberry Hill.
-These are mixed bus routes totaling five individual services that facilitate 653 weekly passenger trips collectively.
-Transport accessibility is rated good, with residents typically located 225 meters from the nearest stop.
+Transport analysis shows 40 active stops operating within Gooseberry Hill, with a mix of bus services.
+These stops are served by 5 individual routes, providing a total of 649 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 225 meters from the nearest stop.

-Service frequency averages 93 trips daily across all routes, equating to approximately 16 weekly trips per individual stop.
+Service frequency averages 92 trips per day across all routes, equating to approximately 16 weekly trips per stop.

 Frequently Asked Questions - Transport